Contact Us

 The survey showed that the most popular methods used to train managers were read to learn (e.g. standard operating procedures, policies), eLearning and instructor-led training.

-For frontline and seasonal/temporary workers the top methods were on-the-job supervisor coaching, read to learn and peer-to-peer training.
+For frontline and seasonal/temporary workers the top methods were on-the-job supervisor coaching, read-to-learn and peer-to-peer training.
 Supervisors were trained in similar ways, but instructor-led training was more widely used than peer-to-peer training.

 These methods can be effective; however the results of further questioning demonstrate that they are not working well across the industry - 73% of those surveyed worried that despite their training efforts, they still have employees not following established protocols on the floor.